markjrieke/2022-midterm-forecasts/notes.md

 -   add model ethics to site (see below)
 -   add a *how-this-works* landing page (maybe just a link at the bottom of every page to a blog post)
+-   dig into huffpost polls & the pollstR package/api???

 ## notes: